-How to leave a legacy
+How to leave a gift in your will

-You can download a copy of our will planner below.
 This planning form guides you through the steps you need to consider when you write your will and it helps you gather your thoughts and plans in one place.

 If you already have a will

-If you already have a will and you want to include a gift to Age UK in it, there may not be any need to rewrite it.
 You can ask a qualified professional such as a solicitor to add an amendment (called a codicil).
 As a general rule, if the change you wish to make is quite small or simple, you can use a codicil, and if the change is more significant or complex you should make a new will.